 The details of conservation of energy technology absorption foreign exchange earnings and outgo are as follows:

 (i) The steps taken or impact on conservation of energy:

-The Company is ever sensible on conserving energy and its reduction.
+The Company is emphasizing continuously on conserving energy and its reduction.
 The Company is sensitive enough on this issue for several years and continues with its efforts to regulate consumption and conserve energy.
 Apart from the ecological impact the energy cost is one of the two major inputs in the production cost other being the labour cost.
-The Company with the view to reduce the major item of cost is continuouslytrying to explore avenues to reduce consumption of energy.
+The Company with the view to reduce major costs is continuously trying to explore the avenues to reduce consumption of the energy.

 (ii) The steps taken by the Company for utilizing alternate sources of energy:

 During the year under review no major steps were initiated for utilizing alternate source of energy by the Company.

 (iii) The capital investment on energy conservation equipment:

 The Company further continues to invest resulting in energy savings.
 Installation of VFBD and CFM together with economical burners and installation of conveyor system has increased the production efficiently which has resulted in overall reduction of energy consumption as well as manpower and has ultimately reduced the cost of production.
 Daily monitoring of both gas and electricity are being carried out and immediate corrective action if necessary are being taken to become more energy efficient.

 |(ii) The benefits derived like product improvement cost reduction product development or import substitution;|